Give anything on your machine a secure public link in one command. HTTP, TCP, TLS,

 Standard tunnel

-A public link for anything you run.
+A public HTTPS link for anything you run.

 Standard tunnel

-A public link for anything you run.
+A public HTTPS link for anything you run.

 HTTP, TCP, and TLS on every plan, with browser-trusted HTTPS out of the box.